wangzhaojie82/SwingFilter/P4 Implementation/README.md

 # P4 Implementation

-This is the source code for the P4 implementation.
+This is the source code for the P4 implementation of Swing Filter.

 ## Description

-We implement Swing Filter on both the BMv2 switch and Tofino switch.
-Here, we provide the p4 code of Swing Filter on the BMv2 switch.
+We implement Swing Filter in P4_16 language.
+Here, we provide the related code for our implementation.

-We are unable to provide the source code for the Tofino switch due to confidentiality agreements.